jeffspacek3/meet/README.md

 Scenario: As a user, I should be able to view a chart with the number of upcoming events in each city.
 So that I can decide which event I want to prioritize.

+USE OF SERVERLESS FUNCTION IN THE MEET APP

+The Meet App can use serverless functions for event notifications, real-time data processing, user authentication, event recommendations, and scalability.
+By leveraging serverless technology, the app can efficiently handle backend processes, provide personalized experiences, and scale according to user demand.